standardebooks/web/scripts/README.md

 # deploy-ebook-to-www

 To use, call this script with the directories of the books you want to deploy as its arguments.
 For example, to deploy all ebooks after using sync-ebooks, run `deploy-ebook-to-www /standardebooks.org/ebooks/*`.
 To deploy only The Time Machine by H.G Wells, you would run `deploy-ebook-to-www /standardebooks.org/ebooks/h-g-wells_the-time-machine`.
 Note that deploy-ebook-to-www assumes that your webroot is in /standardebooks.org/.
 To output progress information, use -v or --verbose.

+The default group is se. to use a different one, specify it with the --group option.
+For instance, to use this script inside the included Vagrant VM, which uses the www-data group, use `deploy-ebook-to-www --group www-data /path/to/ebook`.